NettleHook/CS157A_S1_Group19/README.md

 - Ingredient list can be pulled up in Full Recipe page for easy comparison

 #### Liking and Bookmarking Recipes
-- Users can bookmark recipes they want to save for later.
-These can later be accessed through the bookmarks page in the account profile
+- These can later be accessed through the bookmarks page in the account profile
-- Users can like recipes.
-Liked recipes can later be accessed through the Liked Recipes page in the account profile
+- Liked recipes can later be accessed through the Liked Recipes page in the account profile
 - Both bookmarks and liking recipes can be used to quickly access recipes

 #### User Profile: